mesn1985/msdo.oauth/Readme.md

 ### Services Network ports
-The services usage of network ports are persistant, regardless if deployment are made to a local OS, or using docker compose, the table below provides a full overview of ports used by each service.
+The services usage of network ports are persistant, regardless if deployment are made to a local OS, or using docker compose, the table below provides a full overview of ports used by each of the implemented services.
 | Service name                                      | Port                                                           |
 |---------------------------------------------------|-------------------------------------------------------------------|
 | Client | Port 5003, used for http traffic  |